2023 Photo Gallery

 The program is a three-week program at the White House Visitor Center (1450 Pennsylvania Ave NW, Washington, DC).
 Students who apply should be committed to the full three-week program and expect to be outdoors up to 80% of the time in different summer weather conditions in the Washington, DC, area.

 This is a three-week program for high school students entering 9th through 12th grade, with a passion for photography.
 This program is designed to help students explore the theories and practices of photography while boosting their awareness of the cultural and natural resources protected by the National Park Service.
 Students will learn photography and photo editing skills, explore national parks, and have their best work exhibited in the White House Visitor Center.
 As student volunteers, they help to tell the stories of national parks through their camera lens.

 How to apply

-President’s Park will follow the current guidelines of the Centers for Disease Control and Prevention for COVID prevention throughout the program.
+President’s Park will follow the current guidelines of the Centers for Disease Control (CDC) for COVID-19 prevention throughout the program.
 Students and staff may be required to wear masks within the building and during instructional lessons.
-Proof of vaccination may also be required.
 Students will have access to masks, hand sanitizers, and disinfecting wipes.